algorythmist/cdc-debezium-kafka/README.md

 - Zookeeper
 - Kafka
 - The Debezium connector
-- Kafka Manager
+- Kafka UI

-The scripts will also create the "accounts" database
+The scripts will also create the "accounts" database, which contains two schemas: dbo and cdc.
+The dbo schema contains the account table, which is the table we are monitoring for changes.
+The cdc schema contains the cdc table, which is where the CDC messages will be stored.

 #### Step 2:

-Connect to kafka manager at http://localhost:9000
-- Choose Cluster -> Add Cluster
-- Cluster Name: CDCCluster
-- Cluster Zookeeper Hosts: zookeeper:2181
-- Save
-- Go to Cluster View

-#### Step 3:

 Start Debezium SQL Server connector